DatavenueLiveObjects/LiveObjectsAndroidAssetDemo/README.md

 # LiveObjectsAndroidAssetDemo
-This is the code od the Live Objects Android MQTT simulator
+This is the code of the Live Objects Android MQTT simulator

 Find the simulator itself on Google play at [LO Asset](https://play.google.com/store/apps/details?id=com.orange.lo.assetdemo)